waynewangyuxuan/Graphex-server/META/Core/UIUX.md

-# UI/UX Design Vision: Knowledge Graph Learning Canvas
+# UI/UX Design Vision: Graphex Knowledge Graph Learning Canvas

 ## Design Philosophy

 **Core Principle**: *Calm Clarity with Purposeful Engagement*

-This is a **thinking tool**, not entertainment.
+Graphex is a **thinking tool**, not entertainment.
 The aesthetic should evoke the feeling of a well-organized workspace—focused, intentional, with everything having its place.
 Think: architect's desk, scientist's notebook, philosopher's study.

 ---